-In 2020, the Company's financial results were significantly impacted by COVID-19.
-The following summarizes the contributions of each business segment to the Company's consolidated revenue and net operating income (NOI) for the years ended 2019 and 2020, excluding the impact on revenue from COVID-19 related funding, the estimated impact of net COVID-19 costs on NOI and, the funding under the Federal government's Canada Emergency Wage Subsidy (CEWS) program received by the home health care segment.
-For further information on the impact of COVID-19 and CEWS on the Company's results of operations, refer to "Significant Events - Impact of COVID-19 Pandemic" in the Company's MD&A for the year ended December 31, 2020.
+The following summarizes the contribution of each business segment to the Company's consolidated revenue and net operating income(1) ("NOI") from continuing operations, for the years ended 2020 and 2021: (A) as reported and (B) adjusted to exclude the impact on revenue from COVID-19 related funding, the estimated impact of net COVID-19 costs on NOI and, the funding under the Federal government's Canada Emergency Wage Subsidy ("CEWS") program received by the home health care segment.
+For further information on the impact of COVID-19 and CEWS on the Company's results of operations, refer to "Significant Developments - COVID-19 Related Expenses and Funding" and "2021 Financial Review" in the Company's MD&A for the year ended December 31, 2021.
+This summary excludes the Saskatchewan LTC Homes, which have been classified as discontinued operations as at December 31, 2021.